nolanschan/nolanschan.github.io/projects/leadcompcircuit/index.markdown

 ## Summary / tl;dr ##

+### Process ###

+- — Selected components
+- — Designed circuit structure
+- — Designed lead compensator based on given transfer function
+- — Built Simulink model and simulated step response
+- — Built physical circuit and obtained step response
+- — Adjusted component values to optimize circuit: lower overshoot, decrease settling time

+### Results ###

+Overall, the circuit worked as intended, but was very slow.
+This meant that the controller was only able to function at a very low frequency.
+It is possible that this was due to the fact that a single-supply op-amp was used.

 ## Op-Amp Selection ##

   For this experiment, the TLV2774 op-amp, manufactured by Texas Instruments, was chosen to implement this circuit.
 This component was one of the op-amps suggested by the lab instructions for use in this experiment.
 The TLV2774 is a single-supply, rail-to-rail op-amp, with supply voltage from 0 – 6V.